Skip to main content

 Introduction

-This Q1 2026 report provides a comprehensive analysis of the Software-Defined Networking (SDN) market within the cybersecurity vertical.
-It examines the strategic imperative of SDN, its technological evolution, and the essential capabilities for modern buyers.
+This Q2 2026 report provides a comprehensive analysis of the Software-Defined Networking (SDN) category within cybersecurity.
+It examines the strategic imperative of SDN, its evolution, and the essential capabilities for modern cybersecurity procurement.

 Market landscape

-The SDN market is experiencing double-digit growth, driven by the increasing need for agile and secure network infrastructure in the face of escalating cyber threats.
-Security software is the fastest-growing sub-segment, fueled by the expansion of SASE and ZTNA architectures.
+The SDN market is experiencing double-digit growth, driven by the increasing need for agile and secure network infrastructure.
+Security software is the fastest-growing sub-segment, fueled by the expansion of SASE and ZTNA categories.
+Modern SDN solutions are characterized by intent-based networking and autonomous capabilities.

 Quadrant distribution